jorge2692/az-weather/README.md

 app que permite conocer el estado del clima en tu ciudad

+## Technical data
+AZ Weather is compiled with Flutter version 3.22.3 and Dart Version 3.4.4

 ## Getting Started

 This project is a starting point for a Flutter application.